sendhil/docs.microsoft.com-nuget/docs/API/v3/search-query-service-resource.md

 # optional metadata

 description: The search service allows clients to query for packages by keyword and to filter results on certain package fields.
-keywords: API, search, package, tags, discovery, lucene, query ms.reviewer:
+keywords: NuGet V3 search API, NuGet V3 discover packages, API to query NuGet packages, API to browse NuGet packages ms.reviewer:
 - karann
 - unniravindranathan